Yosef Shalom Elyashiv: Published works

 The Halakhic rulings and sermonic insights of Rav Elyashiv have been recorded in several books.
 The 6 volume Kovetz Teshuvos Elyashiv contains responsa resulting from questions asked of him over many years.
 Many of his ethical and sermonic comments on the Torah, most dating from the 1950s, were collected and published as Divrei Aggadah.
 A Haggadah for Pesach including his comments and Halachic rulings was recently printed.
 Another work that includes his Halakhic rulings is titled "Yashiv Moshe".

 His Talmudic insights were printed in the 18 volume series of Haoros and more recently Shiurei Maran Hagrish Elyashiv on Tractate Berachot and the following books: "Pniney Tefila"' "Pniney Chanuka" and "Pniney Nisuin".
 These works were not written by Rav Elyashiv, but compiled by his relatives and students; the "Pniney" series was published by Rabbi Bentzion Kook.

+A biography on his life was published in English by Artscroll, titled "Rav Elyashiv".
+Rav Elyashiv had a close relationship with Artscroll, and he wrote numerous endorsements for their works, as well as was often seen learning using the Hebrew Schottenstein Talmud.